-PART I Preliminary and General 20 Short title and commencement.
-1.-(1) This Act may be cited as the Consumer Credit Act, 1994.
-(2) This Act shall come into operation on the 1st day of June, 1994.
+1.-This Act may be cited as the Consumer Credit Act, 1995.

+Short title.

+2.-(1) In this Act, unless the context otherwise requires-

 Interpretation.

-2.-(1) In this Act, unless the context otherwise requires- "the Act of 1980" means the Sale of Goods and Supply of Services Act, 1980; 25 "advertisement" includes every form of advertising, whether in a publication, by television or radio, by display of notices, signs, labels, showcards or goods, by distribution of samples, circulars, catalogues, price lists or other material, by exhibition of pictures, models or films, or in any other way, and references to the publishing of advertisements shall be construed accordingly; 30 "APR" means the annual percentage rate of charge, being the total cost of credit to the consumer, expressed as an annual percentage of the amount of credit granted and calculated in accordance with section 9;
+"the Act of 1980" means the Sale of Goods and Supply of Services 55 Act, 1980;

+"advertisement" includes every form of advertising, whether in a publication, by television or radio, by display of notices, signs, labels, showcards or goods, by distribution of samples, circulars, catalogues, price lists or other material, by exhibition of pictures, models or films, or in any other way, and references to the publishing of advertisements shall be construed accordingly;

+"APR" means the annual percentage rate of charge, being the total cost of credit to the consumer, expressed as an annual percentage of the amount of credit granted and calculated in accordance with 65 section 11;

-"authorised officer" means a person appointed under section 7 or a member of the Garda Síochána;
+"authorised officer" means a person appointed under section 8 or in relation to Part VIII a member of the Garda Síochána;